 CRISPR screening is an experimental approach used to find a small number of important genes or genetic sequences within a massive number of genetic sequences (e.g., within the entire genome).
-CRISPR screening can identify genes that influence drug resistance, drug sensitivity, and many other physiological effects.
+CRISPR screening can identify genes that influence drug resistance and many other physiological effects.

-CRISPR screening is an experimental method that uses CRISPR genome editing to identify a small number of genes (out of the whole genome) involved in a specific physiological effect.
+CRISPR screening is an experimental method that uses CRISPR genome editing to identify a small number of genes (out of the whole genome) involved in a certain physiological effect within cells.

-Applications of CRISPR screening include identifying genes that cause a disease, that cause drug resistance or sensitivity in pathogenic organisms or in cancer cells, that cause susceptibility to environmental toxins, and many other uses in basic research on cells.
+Applications of CRISPR screening include identifying genes associated with a disease, that cause drug resistance in pathogenic organisms or in cancer cells, that cause susceptibility to environmental toxins, and many other uses in basic research on cells.

 CRISPR screening works because of the ease with which insertion or deletion mutations (indels) can be introduced at any targeted site in the genome by CRISPR genome editing.
-These specific gene knockout events are the key for most CRISPR screening experiments.
+These targeted gene knockout events are the key for most CRISPR experiments.

-Some CRISPR screens use individually plated (arrayed) CRISPR RNA (crRNA), which can be used in ribonucleoproteins to perform CRISPR screening on cells in multiwell plates.
+Some CRISPR screens use individually plated (arrayed) CRISPR guide RNA (gRNA), which can be used in ribonucleoproteins for CRISPR screening on cells in multiwell plates.
 This approach does not use lentiviruses.
-However, most CRISPR screens start with a pool of DNA oligos which are used to make a pool (library) of lentiviruses for the screen.
+However, most CRISPR screens start with a pool of DNA oligos which are used to make a pool (library) of lentiviruses.
 Both the non-viral (arrayed) and viral (pooled) approaches to CRISPR screening have pros and cons.
 Selecting the type of screen should take into consideration many factors.
-For more detailed information on this choice and for more explanation of how both types of screens are performed and used, see our DECODED article, Overview: What is CRISPR screening?
+For more detailed information on this choice and for more explanation of how both types of screens are used, see our DECODED article, Overview: What is CRISPR screening?